remcoboerma/breaking_nameko/README.md

 greenthread-switch is performed, while waiting for IO.

 I'n this example i'm booting 2 clients who query the same nameko http service.
+1 client is requesting /simple that's, well, fairly simple.
+Returning just a string.

+The other client requests only `/sleep/5`, which will `eventlet.sleep(5)`.
+Since this is greenlets, you'd image a couple of sleeping threads won't bother, because that's what greenlets are all about.
+Right?

+Given the nameko output you'll notice the first batch of requests is as excepted.
+Only /simple is requested, and it's quite fast. but as soon as `/sleep/5` kicks in, everything
+is going really slow.
+Even the simple requests.

+If you have any clue, please help me solve this because i'm having trouble using Nameko this way and i've built quite a stack depending on nameko already.

 ## Sample output
 ```log